QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-creating-repository.md

     is ```http://www.mydomain.com/qgisrepository/```, you must make the
     metadata available on:
     ```http://www.mydomain.com/qgisrepository/metadata.ini```
   * Each collection must be zipped.
-The zip file of a collection
+    The zip file of a collection  must be named
-    must be named <name of collection>.zip, and the zip shall combine
+    <name of collection>.zip, and the zip shall combine the
-    the subdirectories of the collection (one or more of `expressions`,
+    subdirectories of the collection (one or more of
-    `image`, `models`, `processing`, `rscripts`, `svg` and `symbol`),
+    `collections`, `expressions`, `image`, `models`, `processing`,
+    `rscripts`, `svg` and `symbol`), in addition to a `preview`
-    in addition to a `preview` subdirectory for preview images.
+    subdirectory for preview images.

     For example, if you have a collection named ```test_collection```,
     the collection must be present as:
     ```http://www.mydomain.com/qgisrepository/collections/test_collection.zip```,
     and the structure of this zip file must be (only include directories that contain resources you would like to share):

             test_collection.zip
+            ├── checklists
             ├── expressions
             ├── image
             ├── models